k21971/EvilHack/doc/evilhack-changelog.md

 ### Version 0.9.0

-- Latest merges from 'vanilla' NetHack 3.6.7 official release (as of February 24th, 2023)
+- Latest merges from 'vanilla' NetHack 3.6.7 official release (as of August 28th, 2023)
 - Initial preparation for new version (0.9.0)
 - Allow self-targeting advanced spells when blind
 - Fix: Dexcellence